ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 When you are new to C and especially to kernel programming, it is surprisingly easy to misuse storage duration without even realising it.
 One classic trap with automatic variables is returning the address of a local variable from a function.
 At first, it might seem harmless after all, the variable was right there a moment ago, but the moment the function returns, that memory is reclaimed for other uses.
 Accessing it later is like reading a letter you already burned; the result is undefined behaviour, and in the kernel, that can mean an instant crash.

 Static variables can cause trouble differently.
 Because they persist across function calls, a value left over from a previous run of the function might influence the next run in unexpected ways.
-This is particularly dangerous if you assume that every call starts with a “clean slate.”
-In reality, static variables remember everything, even when you wish they wouldn’t.
+This is particularly dangerous if you assume that every call starts with a "clean slate."
+In reality, static variables remember everything, even when you wish they wouldn't.

 Dynamic memory has its own set of hazards.
 Forgetting to `free()` something you allocated means the memory will be tied up until the system is restarted, a problem known as a memory leak.
 In kernel space, where resources are precious, a leak can slowly degrade the system.
 Freeing the same pointer twice is even worse, it can corrupt kernel memory structures and bring down the whole machine.